graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - Let me give you a visual overview of the complete architecture we're building
 - The gateway sits in front of our two GraphQL Yoga subgraphs
+- We'll use GraphQL Mesh to compose our supergraph from the individual schemas
-- We'll have federation connecting users to posts across service boundaries
+- Federation connects users to posts across service boundaries
 - NATS will handle our distributed subscriptions for real-time features
 - And Jaeger will collect traces from everything for complete observability
-- This diagram shows how all the pieces fit together -->
+- This diagram shows how all the pieces fit together in our production setup -->

 ---